duncanyoyo1/mdloader/README.md

 ### User instructions

+**Notice**
+This branch has been changed to enable the SmartEEPROM feature availible on the ATSAMD51J18A and it is still experimental.
+This may cause issues. **You have been warned**.

-1. Follow the instructions here to download the executable for your operating system: https://github.com/Massdrop/mdloader/releases
+1. Follow the instructions below to build the mdloader executable for your operating system.

-2. Plug in your keyboard.
+2. Once you have it built and running, plug in your keyboard.

-3. In your terminal, change to the directory where you downloaded the executable and applet-*.bin file(s).
+3. In your terminal, change to the directory where you compiled the executable and applet-*.bin file(s).

-4. **Windows** - Run `mdloader_windows.exe --first --download FILE_NAME --restart`.
+4. **Windows** - Run `mdloader_windows.exe -f -D -r FILE_NAME --restart`.
 Replace "FILE_NAME" with the filename of your compiled firmware.
-**Linux** - Run `mdloader_linux --first --download FILE_NAME --restart`.
+**Linux** - Run `mdloader_linux -f -D -r FILE_NAME --restart`.
 Replace "FILE_NAME" with the filename of your compiled firmware.
 Depending on your user's permissions, you might have to add your user to the `dialout` group or use `sudo` on the command.
-**Mac** - Run `mdloader_mac --first --download FILE_NAME --restart`.
-If you downloaded with Mac Safari, run `mdloader_mac.dms --first --download FILE_NAME --restart`.
+**Mac** - Run `mdloader_mac -f -D -r FILE_NAME --restart`.
+If you downloaded with Mac Safari, run `mdloader_mac.dms -f -D -r FILE_NAME --restart`.
 Replace "FILE_NAME" with the filename of your compiled firmware.

 5. You should see the message:
 ```